-While Concha y Toro and Santa Rita may be more well known domestically for producing consistent, good value table wines – some of Chile’s more boutique and obscure wineries actually offer more refined, complex and well balanced wines across a number of grape varieties.
-We’ll discuss some of our tops picks in a separate post.
+While Concha y Toro and Santa Rita may be more well known domestically for producing consistent, good value table wines – some of Chile’s more boutique and obscure wineries offer more refined, complex and well-balanced wines across several grape varieties.
+We’ll discuss some of our top picks in a separate post.

 What’s your feeling about wine from Chile?
 While it’s been undervalued since the 1980s, progressive winemakers are making serious strides to produce wines of excessive quality.
 Markets in Japan, Korea and China are now looking at New World Chilean wine as a serious competitor to even the fanciest of Old World Bordeaux’s.
 Folks are even considering certain Chilean Cabernet Sauvignon to be superior to elegant Cabs from Napa Valley.

 Map of Chilean Wine Country provided by Wines of Chile.
 Additional sources and references from Wines of Chile, Jancis Robinson and Trekking Chile.